jameswolff96/moonshae-isles/campaign/act1/chapter2.md

 | 3  | Magical Gift: A small magical item (e.g., a driftglobe or a potion of water breathing) appears on the deck. |
 | 4  | Protective Blessing: The ship gains temporary immunity to storm damage for the next 48 hours. |

+### Wrapping up Chapter 2
-This chapter ends as the players spot the verdant shores of the Moonshae Isles, where the next chapter of their adventure begins.
+This chapter ends as the players spot the verdant shores of the Moonshae Isles, sailing into port in Caer Callidyr.